 Cons of Rooster Tail

-- The wire shaft bends easy, certainly more fragile than the likes of Blue Fox and Mepps.
+- The wire shaft bends easily, certainly more fragile than the likes of Blue Fox and Mepps.
 While it is possible, to attempt to straighten the wire.
 It is unlikely to do it perfectly so which further hampers the ability of the blade to spin.

 I might have sounded a bit harsh, and I know the Rooster Tail is a favorite among many trout anglers.
 It certainly does catch trout, I just feel other inline spinners do it better.